geodask/svelte-reactive-table/sites/docs/src/routes/docs/examples/+page.md

 # Examples

 Ready to see Svelte Reactive Table in action?
-These examples show you exactly how to implement different features, from basic tables to full-featured data grids.
+These examples show you exactly how to implement different plugins, from basic tables to full-featured data grids.

 ## Start Here: See It Working